jyutzler/Bridge-Systems/system.md

 I have a real fit with you.”

 1NT — (Pass) — 2♦ — (Double) — 2♥ = Real fit for hearts — pass with only two hearts
 The Texas transfer is on through 3♣.
 In other words it must be a jump.

+Systems are on over double and 2♣.
+A double of 2♣ is Stayman without game-forcing values.

+3-level bids have a different meaning if the opponents show a suit.

+   * 3♣, 3♦ = Invitational, denying a stopper
+   * 3♥, 3♠ = Game force, 5+.
+   * Cue bid of opponent's suit = Game force, Stayman.
+Note: if the interference is a waiting bid (such as Cappelletti 2♣), it may be pragmatic to pass and wait for the suit to be shown in case a penalty double is a possibility.
+(For more information see [here](http://www.bridgebuff.com/cappsucks.html) although the entire system indicated is more complex than what is presented here.)
 ## 2NT and 3NT
 Stayman and Jacoby/Texas transfers for the majors are used.